0xAadel/websheep/README.md

 ```
 # Running websheeb using docker

-1. download the repository as a zip file
+1. Download the repository as a zip file
-2. unzip to a folder and rename it to websheep
+2. Unzip to a folder and rename it to websheep
-3. copy the Dockerfile outside websheep so your directory structure will look like
+3. Copy the Dockerfile outside websheep so your directory structure will look like

 ```
 $ ls -l